I need to talk about something that’s been unexpectedly bugging me a lot.

 I will binge watch her YouTube channel all Sunday afternoon.

 She’s total body and fitness boss lady goals and I love her caring, positive attitude.

-Katie went on a fitness journey of her own and lost 45 pounds and then went on to become a certified fitness trainer and nutritionist so she could help others.
+Katie went on a fitness journey of her own.
+She lost 45 pounds and then went on to become a certified fitness trainer and nutritionist so she could help others.